Thursday, February 23, 2023

 Helpful information about abstract entry

-- For every author listed, their name, institution, and email are required information.
+- For every author listed, their name, institution, email, and country are required information.

 - Missing coauthors are a very common issue.
 Be sure to check to make sure everyone has been included in the Authors step during submission.